thainaweingartner/number-validation/README.md

 The prototype was created based on UX and UI concepts as functional use of colors, a clean layout with clear information of what the website does and how the user shoud use it.
 Intuitive input with error messages, and a select input to choose the country code with alternation of information when showing the options and after selecting it.
 The use of snackbars to display relevant informations.
 A table to show the numbers already validated and informations about them, so the user dont need to lose time retyping numbers.
 The possibility to clear the table data if wanted.
 [Figma Prototype](https://www.figma.com/file/DT7NiX0qD2wHK74KPMMpw4/G%2BD?node-id=0%3A1).

+## Acessing WebProject

+Access [Number Validation](https://number-validation-thai.netlify.app) to see the project runing with out cloning any code.

 ## Running the project

 In order to run the project, clone it to your computer and make sure you have npm and ng installed.
 After that run `npm install` to install the project dependencies.
 Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.